-Note: A homeowner who did not file a renewal application on or before Taxable Status Date may submit Form RP-425-GC, Application for Extension of Enhanced STAR Deadline, to the Commissioner asking to extend the filing deadline and to grant the exemption.
+Note: A homeowner who did not file an application on or before Taxable Status Date may submit Form RP-425-GC, Application for Extension of Enhanced STAR Deadline, to the Commissioner asking to extend the filing deadline and to grant the exemption.
 The homeowner must be able to show good cause for the failure to timely file the renewal application, and must submit the written request to the Commissioner no later than the last day for paying taxes without incurring interest or penalty.
 The request must contain an explanation of why the deadline was missed and a renewal application that reflects the facts and circumstances as they existed on Taxable Status Date.
 After consulting with the Assessor, the Commissioner may grant or deny this request and must mail notice of the determination to the owner and the Assessor.
 If the determination is to grant the exemption, the Assessor is authorized and directed to correct the assessment roll accordingly or to direct another person in control or custody of the assessment roll to do so.
 If the correction is not made before school taxes are levied, the failure to take the exemption into account in the computation of the tax shall be deemed a clerical error for purposes of correction of errors and shall be corrected accordingly.

 Reporting requirements (assessor)